 Part 1 - Operator and management details

-1.1 Retirement village Retirement Village Name: Bolton Clarke Sunset Ridge

-location Street Address: 44 Svendsen Road
+1.1 Retirement village location Retirement Village Name: Bolton Clarke Sunset Ridge Street Address: 44 Svendsen Road nset Ridge

 Suburb: Zilzie State: QLD Post Code: 4710

 1.2 Owner of the land on which the retirement village Name of land owner: RSL Care RDNS Limited and The Queensland Country Women's Association as tenants in common (1/2 of the interest each)

-scheme is located Australian Company Number (ACN): 010 488 454 (for RSL Care RDNS Limited)
+scheme is located Australian Company Numb Limited) oer (ACN): 010 48 8 454 (for RSL Care RDNS

 Address: Level 3, 44 Musk Avenue

-Suburb: Kelvin Grove State: QLD Post Code:
+Suburb: Kelvin Grove State: QLD Post Code: 4059

 Note from the Scheme of perator:

-The following are the detail Country Women's Associa nd owner The Queensland

-Australian Business Number (ABN): 22 621 683 521
+The following are the details for the other land owner The Queensland Country Women's Association: Australian Business Number (ABN): 22 621 683 521

 Address: 89-95 Gregory Terrace

 Suburb: Brisbane State: Qld Post Code: 4000

 1.3 Village operator Name of entity that operates the retirement village (scheme operator):

 RSL Care RDNS Limited

 Australian Company Number (ACN): 010 488 454

 Address: Level 3, 44 Musk Avenue

 Suburb: Kelvin Grove State: QLD Post Code: 4059

-Date entity became operator: 2008
+Date entity became operat or: 2008

-1.4 Village Name of village management entity and contact details: management and RSL Care RDNS Limited onsite availability Australian Company Number (ACN): 010 488 454 Phone: 07 4925 4007 Email: sunsetridgerv@boltonclarke.com.au An onsite manager (or representative) is available to residents: □ Full time Onsite availability includes: Weekdays: Monday to Friday: 9:00am to 3:00pm Weekends: Not Available 1.5 Approved closure Is there an approved transition plan for the village? plans and transition ☐ Yes ⊠ No plans for the retirement village A written transition plan approved by the Department of Housing and Public Works is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
-Is there an approved closure plan for the village? ☐ Yes ☒ No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works is required if an operator is closing a retirement village scheme.
+1.4 Village management and onsite availability Name of village management entity and contact details: RSL Care RDNS Limited Australian Company Number (ACN): 010 488 454 Phone: 07 4925 4007 Email: sunsetridgerv@boltonclarke.com.au An onsite manager (or representative) is available to residents: Full time Onsite availability includes: Weekdays: Monday to Friday: 9:00am to 3:00pm Weekends: Not Available 1.5 Approved closure plans and transition plans for the retirement village Is there an approved transition plan for the village? □ Yes ⊠ No A written transition plan approved by the Department of Housing and Public Works is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
+Is there an approved closure plan for the village? □ Yes ⊠ No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works is required if an operator is closing a retirement village scheme.
 This includes winding down or stopping to operate the village, even temporarily.
-1.6 Statutory Charge Tenure in a leasehold or freehold scheme is secured by the registration over retirement village of your interest on the certificate of title for the property.
-There is no land. statutory charge registered over leasehold schemes and freehold schemes.
+1.6 Statutory Charge over retirement village land.
+Tenure in a leasehold or freehold scheme is secured by the registration of your interest on the certificate of title for the property.
+There is no statutory charge registered over leasehold schemes and freehold schemes.
 In relation to licence schemes, a statutory charge over the land is normally registered on the certificate of title by the chief executive of the department administering the Act.
 It there is no statutory charge registered on a licence scheme, which may be the case for some religious, charitable or community purpose organisations, you should check if the security of tenure offered meets your requirements.
-Is a statutory charge registered on the certificate of title for the retirement village land? ☐ Yes ☒ No If yes, provide details of the registered statutory charge
+Is a statutory charge registered on the certificate of title for the retirement village land?
+Yes ⊠ No If yes, provide details of the registered statutory charge